da667/Autosuricata/readme.md

 		- `systemctl disable suricatad.service`
 		- `rm -rf /etc/systemd/system/suricatad.service`
 	- To modify the file for passive operation, perform the following actions:
-		- To stop inline mode operation, the `-afpacket` option will need to be removed from the suricata command (line 18 `suricatad.service`).
+		- To stop inline mode operation, the `--afpacket` option will need to be removed from the suricata command (line 18 `suricatad.service`).
-		- after removing `-afpacket`, Add the `-i [interface_name]` command line argument to line 18 define the network interface you'd like to use for IDS mode operation.
+		- after removing `--afpacket`, Add the `-i [interface_name]` command line argument to line 18 define the network interface you'd like to use for IDS mode operation.
 		- On lines 14 and 16, make sure you add the interface name you defined on line 18.
 			- e.g. `/usr/sbin/ip link set up promisc on arp off multicast off dev [interface name]`
 			- e.g. `/usr/sbin/ethtool -K [interface name] rx off tx off gro off lro off`